 Texas Rangers vs. Seattle Mariners

-The Texas Rangers continue their march towards their magic number as they host the Seattle Mariners.
-The Rangers are -230 favorites over the Mariners with an over/under run total set at 9.5.
+The Texas Rangers and the Seattle Mariners meet for game three of their series at the Ballpark in Arlington.
+The Rangers are -205 favorites over the Mariners with an over/under run total set at 9.